AhmadMessbah/Python278766/README.md

 # Python278766

-This project is by python class at mft
+This project is by python class at mft.
-This is a sample shop webapp
+This is a sample shop webapp.